Zhaoyi199875/moreThanPivot/README.md

 # More Than Pivot for Maximal Clique Enumeration

-This project provides implementations of four maximal clique enumeration algorithms, each integrated with our proposed moreThanPivot pruning algorithm:
+This project provides implementations of four maximal clique enumeration algorithms, each integrated with our proposed moreThanPivot algorithm:

 - BK_degenMTP – moreThanPivot-enhanced variant of BK_degen.
 - RMCE_degenMTP – moreThanPivot-enhanced variant of RMCE_degen.